 Stemming from the core belief that we are ancient, sublime, and ripe with the potential to do exceptional things in life, I strive to create a visual world that addresses themes of sexuality and gender as something incredible and extraordinary.
 Our lived life experience of having to explain and justify ourselves to those that police our minds and physical forms can be exhausting, and uses up much of our precious time in the moment.
 My work aims to allow the viewer to enter the creation with an open heart and spirit, free of judgement and restraint from the world around us.
 This new collection of artworks has been fashioned from digital crafting, using hundreds of free to use photographs and images I’ve collected over many years.
 Textures and patterns from around the world, combined and entwined with glimpses of antique textiles, vintage botanical studies and Persian carpets, these are just a few of the many elements that make up the rich visual language I use to create the narrative for each piece of art.
 I often take my own photos of the models I use for the central characters in my works, but lately I’ve also been working with multi-angle anatomy poses used for computer gaming.
 They are fun to work with as the poses are often dynamic, dramatic, and traditionally used in hyper masculine portrayals for the gaming world.
 I enjoy playing with and subverting those masculine forms, by transforming them into beings of love and light, and luxuriating them beyond all recognition.
 Sometimes my characters are assembled from several different figures and portraits, there’s a weaving of limbs and facial features required to achieve the desired effects I’m seeking for that personality or persona.
 Each image is conjured and crafted using multiple layers and individual elements, then worked with in different software packages such as Pixlr, Affinity Photo, and Photoshop amongst others.
 I always listen to music as I’m working as it opens up the heart and mind to be more courageous, creating the required vibration that can be infused into the works before me.

 As the collection grows and the pieces become more sophisticated in their inherent natures, I have been printing them on large canvases and embellishing them with glazes of oil pigments to give them depth and luminosity.
-A final application provides the unified surface to that glimpse into each realm, and seals in the magic that each realm exists in.
-There is an ongoing spiritual element running through the whole collection, which is more of an exploration of spirit rather than depicting or conforming to any one religion or ideology.
+There is an ongoing mystical element running through the whole collection, which is more of an exploration of spirit rather than depicting or conforming to any one religion or ideology.
 I believe that we are all made of stardust and connected to every living thing made manifest, and that’s enough for me to contemplate and philosophise over.
-My work can be viewed as a touchstone, a means of travelling to celestial worlds where we can heal wounds using imagination and the power of thought.
-I invite you to view my work during a five week artist residency and exhibition to be held at Gallery Central (Perth, Western Australia) in April 2022.
-I will be holding workshops and discussions with the college design and fashion student departments, as well as having an opening night to showcase the curated collection to the public.
+My work can be viewed as a touchstone, a means of travelling to celestial worlds where we can heal ourselves using imagination and the power of positive thought.
+I invite you to view my work during a five week artist residency and solo exhibition, to be held at Gallery Central, Perth, Western Australia, from 28th March to 30th April 2022.
+I’ll be hosting workshops with TAFE college visual arts student departments, as well as having a one week solo exhibition to showcase the personally curated collection to the public.

 Hope to see you there!